Specialsfrontbig clearSpecials2Frontbig

 “I can shoot,” he said.
 “Watch.”

 The ball left his fingers.
-It missed the hoop by ten feet.
+It missed the rim by ten feet.

 “That’s what I call a not-a-prayer air ball,” someone called out.